Jakski/jakski.github.io/posts/low-effort-website-monitoring.md

 # Requirements

 By operator I mean person responsible for service reliability.
-Ideally that would be someone involed in website development or hosting maintainer.
+Ideally that would be someone involved in website development or hosting maintainer.

 > **Protip**: Notifications are the most effective when receiver knows how to react on them.